 Product Design

-1) Sign a contract or service level agreement (SLA) - this should include a section about intellectual property rights.
+1) Sign a contract or service level agreement (SLA) - this should include a section about intellectual property rights.2) A meeting with designers/engineers to complete and brush up the product design.

 3) The engineers will create prototypes and test them until you’re satisfied.